 Agriculture

-Florida remains a major agricultural producer, especially of citrus fruits (oranges, grapefruits), sugarcane, tomatoes, and beef cattle.
+The state is a leader when it comes to citrus fruits (oranges, grapefruits), sugarcane, tomatoes, and beef cattle.
 It supplies a large share of U.S. citrus, though citrus has faced challenges from diseases and hurricanes.

 Unique drivers for Florida include its attractiveness to retirees and remote workers.
 The influx of retirees brings income (pensions, investments) into the state and drives up demand for healthcare services (one reason healthcare is a major sector in Florida).